Immunotherapy to treat cancer

 Immune system modulators

-Immune system modulators are a group of drugs used to treat cancer.
+Immune system modulators are a group of immunotherapy drugs used to treat cancer.
 They range in form and the way they work.
 For example, one type of immunotherapy is a liquid put into the bladder using a catheter and used to attack cancer cells.

 Immunotherapy side effects